iJazer/UA-WebApi-StarterKit/UaRestClient/csharp/generated/docs/DefaultApi.md

 <a id="setmonitoringmode"></a>
 # **SetMonitoringMode**
-> SetMonitoringModeResponseMessage SetMonitoringMode (SetMonitoringModeRequestMessage? setMonitoringModeRequestMessage = null)
+> SetMonitoringModeResponse SetMonitoringMode (SetMonitoringModeRequest? setMonitoringModeRequest = null)